Gordon Brown: Other issues

-In 2000, Brown was accused of starting a political row about higher education (referred to as the Laura Spence affair) when he accused the University of Oxford of elitism in its admissions procedures, describing its decision not to offer a place to state school pupil Laura Spence as "absolutely outrageous".
+In 2000, Brown was accused of starting a political row about higher education, referred to as the Laura Spence affair, when he accused the University of Oxford of elitism in its admissions procedures, describing its decision not to offer a place to state school pupil Laura Spence as "absolutely outrageous".
 Lord Jenkins, then Oxford Chancellor and himself a former Labour Chancellor of the Exchequer, said "nearly every fact he used was false."

 Between 1999 and 2002 Brown sold 60% of the UK's gold reserves shortly before gold entered a protracted bull market, since nicknamed by dealers as the Brown Bottom or Brown's Bottom.
 The official reason for selling the gold reserves was to reduce the portfolio risk of the UK's reserves by diversifying away from gold.
 The UK eventually sold about 395 tons of gold over 17 auctions from July 1999 to March 2002, at an average price of about US$275 per ounce, raising approximately US$3.5 billion.
 By 2011, that quantity of gold would be worth over $19 billion, leading to Brown's decision to sell the gold being widely criticised.
-As of August 2024 the gold prize is approximately £1,905 per ounce, which would value the reserves sold at £26.5 billion.
+As of May 2026 the gold price is approximately £3,460 per Troy ounce, which would value the reserves sold at £43.942 billion.

 As Chancellor, Brown argued against renationalising the railways, saying at the Labour conference in 2004 that it would cost £22 billion.

 During his time as chancellor, Brown reportedly believed that it was appropriate to remove most, but not all, of the unpayable Third World debt.
 On 20 April 2006, in a speech to the United Nations Ambassadors, Brown outlined a "Green" view of global development.